 A quick glance at a court shoe tells me that the material is going to be too hard and will rub and aggravate my feet.

 I can tell from a mile away that my bony big toe is going to hang right out of the straps on a sandal.

 Within seconds I have deduced whether the shoe will be wide enough in the right places to accommodate my funny feet.

 Usually this means I can only wear about 1% of the shoes a shop offers and I don’t always like the style of the ones that do fit me.
 So I generally walk away miserable and empty handed.

 To help fellow bunion sufferers out there who struggle with the same problem I’ve put together my personal shoe collection in this blog post to demonstrate how to choose shoes for special occasions such as weddings, parties and nights out.

-A cage shoe can often be a winner – the gaps in the shoe upper give extra room as well as disguising the bunions.
+A cage shoe can often be a winner – the gaps in the shoe upper give extra room and can be concealing.

 I bought these shoes from Dune many years ago and have worn them countless numbers of times.
 The heel height and shape add to the overall design and make them very comfortable shoes.